G1.8 Family Team Meetings (FTM)

 • Any concerns or issues the relative has.

-• Relative exploration should include searching for new relatives, as well as consideration of previously evaluated relatives, providing the issues preventing placement have been resolved.
+• Relative exploration should include searching for new relatives and considering previously evaluated relatives, provided the issues preventing placement have been resolved.

 • When discussing the prospect of reunification, it is important to consider the following: